 Apply a topical antibiotic once the bleeding stops and the wound is clean.
 Over-the-counter products such as Neosporin or Polysporin will usually do.
 Just be sure to follow the instructions on the packaging and consult a doctor if you’re pregnant, nursing, or treating a child’s wound.

 Next, apply a clean adhesive bandage (unless it’s a tiny cut or scrape).
 Larger wounds or those near joints may need to be wrapped, but not so tight it cuts off your circulation.
 Bandages should be changed daily or when they become wet or dirty.
 Bandage any area that tends to get dirty or touches clothing.

 For more serious wounds, doctors can provide stitches, apply tissue adhesive glue, or use butterfly stitches to hold the wound closed until it heals.

 Signs of infection include redness, swelling, worsening pain, a warm sensation, or unpleasant odor.
 If fluid is draining from the wound or you experience fever or chills, also see a doctor to treat the infection.
 A tetanus vaccine may be recommended for a deep and/or dirty wound, especially if you haven’t had a shot in five years.
 Other causes for concern include red streaks forming around the wound or the area around it is numb.

 Whether you require medical care or not, caring for a wound properly is essential.
 Making sure a wound won’t scar requires keeping it clean and protected.
 Scars are permanent, but can be reduced using state-of-the-art laser and RF treatments, which the Laser & Dermatology Institute of California specializes in.
-If an old wound has scarred and is affecting your appearance, contact LDI of Los Angeles, LDI of Covina, or LDI of Newport Beach for a free consultation and the best skin rejuvenation services in Southern California.
+If an old wound has scarred and is affecting your appearance, contact our Covina location for a free consultation and the best skin rejuvenation services in Southern California.